agcty/nextjs-advanced-starter/README.md

-# Next.js Advanced Starter
+# Next.js Advanced Starter 🚀

 An opinionated starter skeleton with advanced features for Next.js.

-Use tailwind css, eslint, prettier & absolute imports instantly.
+Use Tailwind CSS, ESLint, Prettier & absolute imports instantly.
 Easily extendable zero-config template for pros and beginners.

 ## Why?

 This template aims to provide a minimal well-thought-out base for building advanced Next.js powered websites.

 It feels like there are so many templates and tutorials about configuring stacks out there that just don't work, no matter what you do.
 This is the template that **just works**.
-I know how frustrating it can be starting out and wanting to build webapps like the pros but having to think about configuring your stack just prevents you from using all the cool features technology has to offer in 2020.
-Especially getting eslint + prettier + absolute imports to work (well) together is super annoying and I believe using these features should be as simple as clicking a button.
+I know how frustrating it can be just wanting to build something but needing DAYS for coming up with the initial configuration.
+Especially getting Eslint + Prettier + absolute imports to work (well) together is super annoying and I believe using these features should be as simple as clicking a button.
+Als you probably want to style your webapp and there are few better ways than styling it with TailwindCSS.

 Go check out the [Features 🎁](#features)!